University of Newcastle (Australia): Sports and athletics

 The university offers access to a number of sporting facilities across its campuses.
 The Callaghan campus has the majority of these facilities; this includes six sporting ovals, squash & tennis courts, and a sports and aquatic centre.
 NUsport manages these facilities through an organisation known as "The Forum".
 "The Forum Sports & Aquatic Centre, University" boasts an olympic-sized swimming pool, the second highest climbing wall in the southern hemisphere and various other sporting facilities.
 It is also the site of training for sport teams including the Newcastle Knights from National Rugby League (NRL), the Newcastle Jets from the A-League and the Hunter Hurricanes National League Water Polo team.
 The Forum also has a centre near the Newcastle CBD known as "The Forum, Health and Wellness centre, Harbourside".

 Internship services

 The university works with partners including CRCC Asia and The Intern Group to arrange internship placements outside of Australia for its students.

+Controversies

+Staff underpayment

+In 2020, the University of Newcastle self-reported an underpayment of $64,600 relating to casuals at the Sydney Conservatorium of Music.

+In September 2022, the University of Newcastle was found to have underpaid more than $6.2 million in wages relating to overtime and penalty rates, affecting 7595 employees.

+Unaccredited degree

+In October 2025, engineering students at the University of Newcastle filed a class action over its Bachelor of Medical Engineering (Honours) degrees which were unaccredited with Engineers Australia (EA) up until December 2023 and was only granted retrospectively for students who commenced after 2020.
+The university denies that its statements regarding accreditation with EA were misleading and stated that the group members have no suffered loss or damage because accreditation is not a requirement to practice engineering.
+As of February 2026, the case is before the Supreme Court of New South Wales.